Diploria: Distribution and habitat

 Diploria labyrinthiformis is found in tropical parts of the west Atlantic Ocean, the Gulf of Mexico, the Caribbean Sea, the southern tip of Florida, the Bahamas, Bermuda and the coasts of Central America.

 This coral occurs offshore at depths ranging from 1 to 30 m.

+The Diploria coral is important to its environment because it helps researchers see how the oceans temperature has changed over time by looking at the layers in the coral skeleton.

+Status

+This species was listed as Least Concern for years on the IUCN Red List, however the most recent assessment in 2021 has resulted in a sudden uplisting due to the species' predicted decline, in part due to its susceptibility to Stony Coral Tissue Loss Disease.

 Relationships with other species

 Symbiotic

 Diploria labyrinthiformis hosts Zooxanthella, a symbiotic dinoflagellate alga.
 The alga benefits from being in a protective environment in an elevated position.
 The coral benefits from the nutrients produced photosynthetically by the alga which provides part of its needs for growth and calcification.

 The coral also has a relationship with Diadema antillarum, the long-spined urchin, whose grazing helps to reduce the effects of shading, as well as the overgrowth of macroalgae.

 Predators

 Despite the polyps being equipped with nematocysts, various species prey upon Diploria labyrinthiformis.
 These include: